1) MISSED LESSONS

 b) Guitars require a regular string change (every 6-12 months).

 c) We can restring or repair your guitar if needed, for $50 (strings included).

 a) All students are required to own or hire an instrument.

 b) A music stand is highly recommend.
 Having no set place for a student put their music can make practice a lot more difficult.

-c) We also recommend a guitar stand so that the guitar is kept out of its case at home.
+c) We also recommend a guitar stand for guitar students so that their guitar is kept out of its case while at home.
 This makes it much easier to practice anytime your child gets the urge, rather than facing the task of getting it out and having to put it back in its case each time they practice.